[wp_google_searchbox]

 EXODUS 12:19-20 ‘For seven days no leaven shall be found in your houses, since whoever eats what is leavened, that same person shall be cut off from the congregation of Israel, whether he is a stranger or a native of the land.
 20 ‘You shall eat nothing leavened; in all your dwellings you shall eat unleavened bread.’ ”

-In the strictest sense, the biblical command consists of three requirements:
+In the strictest sense, the biblical requirements pertaining to unleavened bread, leaven, and leavened bread consists of four commands:

-1) You shall eat unleavened bread” beginning at evening on the 14th (Passover) and continuing through the 21st day, the seventh Day of Unleavened Bread.
+2) You shall eat unleavened bread” beginning at evening on the 15th, the first Day of Unleavened Bread, and continuing through the 21st day, the seventh Day of Unleavened Bread (Exod.
+12:15, 18, 20).

-2) No leavened shall be found in your houses” for all seven days of the Days of Unleavened Bread.
+3) No leavened shall be found in your houses” for all seven days of the Days of Unleavened Bread (Exod.
+12:15, 19).

-What is specifically missing is any command against possessing leaven or eating leavened bread on Passover.
+What is missing is any specific command against possessing leaven or eating leavened bread on Passover.
 Now notice:

 DEUTERONOMY 16:1-3 “Observe the month of Abib, and keep the Passover to the LORD your God, for in the month of Abib the LORD your God brought you out of Egypt by night.
 2 “Therefore you shall sacrifice the Passover to the LORD your God, from the flock and the herd, in the place where the LORD chooses to put His name.
 3 “You shall eat no leavened bread with it; seven days you shall eat unleavened bread with it, that is, the bread of affliction (for you came out of the land of Egypt in haste), that you may remember the day in which you came out of the land of Egypt all the days of your life.